Roberamelaek/dotfile/README.md

-# Vim run commands installer
+# Dotfiles: Configuration Files for Vim, Tmux, and Git

-This repository is my personal vimrc file and also comes with an .sh installer.
+This repository is my personal Configurations file and also comes with an .sh installer.
 Feel free to configure and personalize the file to suit your preference.

 This is the basic sample that you can copy and use.
 Tips to improve and make it more personalized will be appreciated.